Priyanka201394/UI-AutomationFramework/README.md

 - This framework can be extended to perform the validation of all the pages in the Hudl.com application
 - This framework can be extended to use the mail verfication for functionalities such as Sign_in and Reset_Password using Mailinatour dependencies.
 - This framework can be extended to obtain data from excel sheets using the Apachi_POI dependencies.
+- This framework can also be extended to perform API testing through Karate or Rest assured libraries.

+**Note**
+- The wider team is using Selenium with BDD, POM hence have used the same.
+But the language used is Java because of ease of standartisation , libraries and verbosity.
+- The API endpoint of the Login page does not have any